 (Denovali, CPU, Clone, STOOR, DFA, InFiné)

-“I work with analog hardware this app matches my creative flow… The new sequencer works like magic.
+“I work with analog hardware and this app matches my creative flow… The new sequencer works like magic.
 You can import your own samples, or use the inspiring samples from their shop.
 The new update completes Remixlive as a full external software / hardware drum computer.
 I would recommend this app for all level of electronic producers. ”

 Nadia Struiwigh is all about energy and when she plays.
 Her own energy, that which she gets off the crowd, and the energy of any given space are what determine where she goes.
 She likes to get people into a bubble and keep them there; to play to the weirdos in the dark corners of a room and thread together emo sounds that connect with people's everyday emotions.
 Whether that's with techno, ambient or experimental is hard to say, because it all depends on what she feels at any given time.